 I didn’t fancy waiting hours for a bird, so I found a tame bird made out of polystyrene and did a test shot.
 Hey-presto, a perfectly situated bird, good reflection and out of focus background.
 The test worked out pretty well.

 Now I moved some of the feeders to encourage the birds to find food near the pool…and put some suet/seed cakes in the gaps between the rocks and the log.
-I didn’t have a lot of success on the first afternoon…just one great tit who found the food and came back for a quick steal…but now that I have the beginning of a set up, I can refine it further.
+Now that I have the beginning of a set up, I can refine it further.

 Update 19th April